Tools4everBV/HelloID-Conn-Prov-Source-SDBHR/README.md

 ### Remarks

 - The employee data set can contain multiple person objects for a single identity.
 There is no identifier available that is identifiable to a single (real) person.
 And each person's object includes single employment.
+- There are multiple (2) start and end date fields on the contract, please be wary when selecting these in the mapping.

 ### Contents